Majors and Minors

 How soon can I declare a major?

 Some UW majors are open to all students.
 You can be admitted into these open majors at any time, even as a freshman.
 Other majors have minimum admissions requirements: you can be admitted after you complete the prerequisite courses with the required grades.
-Finally, some majors have competitive admission, which require prerequisite courses, a minimum GPA, and other application requirements such as letters of recommendation, a personal statement, a writing test, and/or a portfolio.
-Completion of the admission requirements does not guarantee admission to a competitive major.
+Finally, some majors have capacity-constrained admission, which require prerequisite courses, a minimum GPA, and other application requirements such as letters of recommendation, a personal statement, a writing test, and/or a portfolio.
+Completion of the admission requirements does not guarantee admission to a capacity-constrained major.

 Creating a course plan